Jordan Levin (General Manager, Rooster Teeth)

 When: Monday, December 9, 2019 - 5-6:15 p.m.

 Where: BMC 1.202

-Please join us for a Q&A session where we discuss Jordan Levin's career trajectory since his time as an RTF major as well as his roles and responsibilities in his recent position as CEO of the multi-platform media company, Awesomeness.
+Please join us for a Q&A session where we discuss Jordan Levin's career trajectory since his time as an RTF major as well as his roles and responsibilities in his recent position as CEO of the multi-platform media company, Awesomeness, and his current role as General Manager at Austin-based Rooster Teeth.
 The conversation will also address the evolving role of both legacy and new media companies in production and distribution, as well as how emerging platforms are impacting the larger media landscape.

 Jordan Levin's Biography

 A proven creator, operator and strategist in both traditional and new media, Levin has been instrumental in launching numerous entertainment franchises that have left a lasting impact on popular culture over the past three decades as an enterprising network and studio executive, producer, director and digital entrepreneur.
 Acknowledged for his insightful understanding of youthful audiences, Levin’s experience spans a broad range of content genres in both long and short-form series and film, including scripted comedy and drama, unscripted formats, reality, documentary, news, live events, animation, commercials and more.
 Considered a prominent thought leader, innovative builder and collaborative partner, Levin has been recognized by many publications and organizations for his forward-thinking influence across the entertainment, sports, advertising and technology communities.